paduagroup/clandp/README.md

 How to build an initial configuration of a molecular or ionic system.

-1. For each molecule or ion prepare a file containing a z-matrix (`molecule.zmat`).
-For explanations check the Wikipedia entry for "Z-matrix (chemistry)".
-The `fftool.py` script determines the connectivity (which atoms are linked by covalent bonds) from the z-matrix.
-Cyclic molecules require additional `connect` records to close rings.
-Improper dihedrals cannot be inferred from connectivity and must be indicated by `improper` records.
-After the z-matrix supply the name of a database of force field parameters (`database.ff`).
+1. For each molecule, ion or fragment of a material prepare a file with atomic coordinates and/or connectivity (covalent bonds).
+The formats accepted by this tool are `.zmat`, `.mol` or `.xyz`.
+Detailed information is available in the [fftool][] page.

-2. Use the `fftool.py` script to create `.xyz` files for the molecules in your system and an input file for `packmol`.
+2. Use the `fftool.py` script to create `.xyz` files for the molecules in your system and an input file for [Packmol][].
 For help type `fftool.py -h`.
 To build a simulation box with 20 ion pairs and a density of 3.0 mol/L do:

         fftool.py 20 c4c1im.zmat 20 ntf2.zmat --rho 3.0

-3. Use `packmol` with the `pack.inp` file just created to buid the simulation box (adjust the density if necessary):
+3. Use Packmol with the `pack.inp` file just created to buid the simulation box (adjust the density if necessary):

         packmol < pack.inp